Robert-Coulston/OrderManagementApp/README.md

 # OrderManagementApp
-a fullstach app to maintain cursotmers and orders
+a fullstack app to maintain curstomers and orders